 Do you ever wonder how to revamp, update, or makeover a side table?
-I have been dabbling in making over a few furniture pieces and when I saw it for $1 at a garage sale.
+I have been dabbling in making over a few furniture pieces and when I saw this side table for $1 at a garage sale.
 It had seen better days, but I thought what have I got to lose?
 I love refurbishing old furniture and small projects like this are quick and easy.
 You can find plenty of similar pieces at the thrift store or yard sales.
 With today’s project, I’m going to give this table new life with painting, stenciling, and glazing.